itekiosu/avatar-server/README.md

 # web-endpoints

-Fast avatar server/replay endpoint for osu! server using Python & Quart.
+Fast replay endpoint for osu! server using Python & Quart.

 Edit main.py to the directories where your avatars/replays are stored and run the server with `hypercorn main.py -b 127.0.0.1:portofchoice`